adamxmiranda/NGS_WorkshopTutorial/RNAseq/README.md

 The output of this stage is a .sam file, which is an uncompressed .bam file.

+For the purposes of genomic track plotting, RNA-seq is generally plotted as a bigwig file histogram.
+To generate the bigwig file, deeptools (https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) can be used to convert bam files to bigwig files (if I don't already have access to bigwig files.)

 ### Counting

 This step is where mapped reads are counted to different gene transcripts.
 For example, a read that maps to exon 1 of "gene A" and another read that maps to exon 2 of "gene A" will lead to a count of 2 reads for "gene A" in that sample.
 For this step I like to use the featureCounts function of the Subread package (https://subread.sourceforge.net/featureCounts.html).